 Done is better than perfect

-Rapid and constant iterations and peers support are the best ways to improve your work.
+Rapid and constant iterations and peer support are the best ways to improve your work.

 The Value Web is a global network of over 40 facilitators who are passionate about changing the way people make decisions that impact the world.
 Together with The Value Web, we partner with organizations and networks to design systems and structures that enable individuals and groups to learn, collaborate, engage in deep dialogue, and take informed collective action.